osxmidi/lkjb-plugins/README.md

 Unzip this repository/clone inside the JUCE folder

+To make the Projucer change into ~/JUCE/extras/Projucer/Builds/LinuxMakefile then make CONFIG=Release

+Run the Projucer and load the jucer file in the unzipped folder and save the project

 Some libraries need to be preinstalled

 sudo apt-get -y install git pkg-config libfreetype6-dev libx11-dev libxinerama-dev libxrandr-dev libxcursor-dev mesa-common-dev libasound2-dev freeglut3-dev libxcomposite-dev libcurl4-gnutls-dev